syswall: a firewall for syscalls

 One particular concern I have is the divide between what we're told a piece of software should do and what it actually does.
 How can I be sure that some software that purports to keep all my passwords safe in an encrypted keychain does not in fact also send those passwords off to someone who will sell them to the highest bidder?
 Most of us can't really prove this, especially if the software is closed source, and we simply have to trust software vendors and their claims.
 And what about updates?
 Perhaps version 1.0 of this software works properly, but something happens and version 1.1 suddenly does something malicious.
 We're all told to make sure everything's kept up to date in order to prevent security problems, but the very fact of updating could also cause problems!

 There's a real divide between developers and users, where users simply cannot guarantee that the software does what the vendor says it does and nothing more.
 Even with open source software, most casual users lack the ability or time to read through and reason about what it actually does.
 Also, who's to say that the executable that you install actually matches the compiled code which would be generated from that source code?
-The beauty of open source of course is that yo don't have to trust executables, you can actually build them yourself.
-But even then, many people do not have the expertise or time to check through pages of source code, and often use pre-build binaries anyway.
+The beauty of open source of course is that you don't have to trust executables, you can actually build them yourself.
+But even then, many people do not have the expertise or time to check through pages of source code, and often use pre-built binaries anyway.

 Software and Operating Systems